 My PhD studies at Nencki Institute of Experimental Biology PAS in Warszawa, Poland, focused on the role of long-chain fatty acids metabolism in different models of left ventricular hypertrophy, and have borne fruit in several highly cited publications, a considerable amount of conference proceedings, domestic and EU scientific grants and scholarships, and an international patent.
 Through my research, I was able to demonstrate for the first time that activation of lipogenesis and fatty acid β-oxidation pathways relate to the development of physiological left ventricular hypertrophy and may be one of the adaptive mechanisms to endurance training.
 I have also discovered that the excessive accumulation of triglycerides in cardiac muscle, which is associated with pathological left ventricular hypertrophy, is generated by impairment of the lipolytic process.
 Part of this research was funded by my own pre-doctoral fellowship from the National Science Centre in Poland.
 Outside of my scientific work, I have devoted myself to science outreach as a re-elected chair of student’s council, organizer of science popularization events and conferences, and a tutor to graduate students.

 My commitment to academic and personal excellence led me to postdoctoral training at Vanderbilt University.
 Throughout my postdoctoral training I have been at the forefront of the field of fluxomics, which is emerging as an extremely promising tool in the prevention, diagnosis, and treatment of metabolic diseases.
-My project focused on the application of in vivo 13C MFA and metabolomics profiling to identify liver phenotypes that accelerate the transition from non-alcoholic fatty liver disease (NAFLD) to non-alcoholic steatohepatitis (NASH), and to assess in vivo responses to pharmacologic and genetic interventions designed to inhibit this transition.
+My project focused on the application of in vivo 13C metabolic flux analysis and metabolomics profiling to identify liver phenotypes that accelerate the transition from simple liver steatosis to much more severe steatohepatitis, and to assess in vivo responses to pharmacologic and genetic interventions designed to inhibit this transition.
 I demonstrated that during chronic, Western diet-induced obesity pharmacological activation of sarco/endoplasmic reticulum Ca2+-ATPase (SERCA) significantly inhibits NASH progression.
 I have linked these phenotype improvements to the normalization of pyruvate cycling, alleviation of redox imbalance between liver and peripheral tissues, and increase in hepatic ω-3 polyunsaturated fatty acids content.
 These findings resulted in several poster and oral presentations at ADA, ASBMB, or FASEB conferences as well as a few publications.
 For my project assessing liver X receptor (LXR) activation as a strategy to inhibit NASH pathogenesis, I obtained independent financing from the Vanderbilt Diabetes Research and Training Center.
-I also collaborated with my peers to develop a method allowing for simultaneous in vivo multi-organ fluxomics analysis.
+I also collaborated with my peers to develop a method allowing for simultaneous in vivo multi-organ metabolic flux analysis.
 This newly developed, powerful tool allows for whole-body assessment of impaired metabolic fluxes leading to a better understanding of metabolic disorders.
-Additionally, I was actively participating in the review process of articles for journals specializing in diabetes, hepatology, and lipid metabolism.
-In addition to my research, I contributed to enhancing the success of students through service and mentoring.

 Adam Olichwier, Postdoctoral Fellow